 Oliver Messel Archive

-Oliver Messel (Messel, Oliver Hilary Sanbourn 1904 - 1978) was a well regarded theatre, ballet and film designer of the first half of the twentieth century.
+Oliver Hilary Sambourne Messel (1904 - 1978) was a celebrated theatre, ballet and film designer of the first half of the twentieth century.

 The purchase of the Personal Archive of Oliver Messel happened with support from the National Heritage Memorial Fund, the Friends of the National Libraries and others.
 The cataloguing and conservation of the Personal Archive of Oliver Messel has been made possible with funding from the Heritage Lottery fund, the Linbury Trust and others.

 The Archive has been catalogued as part of a two-year project Sharing the Messel Magic to catalogue, conserve and share this important collection.
 To find out more about the project and the Archive please visit our Exploring the Oliver Messel Archive pages.

 The Personal Archive of Oliver Messel contain correspondence and material relating to his professional commissions as well as correspondence, sketches and photographs relating to his architectural commissions after 1966.
 There are also photographs of Messel's friends, acquaintances and of visits to various places.

 The online catalogue for this collection can be viewed here: